While We Were Waiting

 This title is due to be published on 16th June, and will be despatched as soon as possible.

 Lorraine and Will, New Yorkers married for 15 years, are having their first baby, via IVF.
 They are 40, successful in their careers—finance and music—with pasts that have held each of them back from one another until the day While We Were Waiting unfolds: the day in the middle of Lorraine’s sixth month when she is rushed to the high-risk obstetrics unit of Met U Hospital.
-Over the next hours Lorraine and Will, individually, are compelled to face themselves and their pasts in ways they’d never thought possible: Will struggling with the loss of colleagues who perished with the World Trade Center; Lorraine, a musical prodigy dealing with the memories of sexual abuse.
+Over thenext hours Lorraine and Will, individually, are compelled to face themselves and their pasts in ways they’d never thought possible: Will struggling with the loss of a beloved mentor who perished with the World Trade Center; Lorraine, a musical prodigy dealing with the ongoing aftermath of betrayal and abuse.

-Into the waiting room where Will struggles with his present and past enters Clement, an archeologist, newly arrived in America—fleeing ISIS in Iraq, plagued by the memories of a terrorist attack, the husband of another patient making his own sense of the extremes that prevail with high-risk births.
-The agony of this waiting husband stems as much from his own traumatic circumstances as from fear for his wife and unborn child.
+Sharing the waiting room with Will is Clement, an Iraqi archeologist newly arrived in America, having fled with his family from ISIS.
+He, too, struggles with trauma – from a murderous terrorist attack, from the high-risk delivery that his wife is enduring, and from a long-ago guilt that makes him fear for his laboring wife and their unborn child.
 As the space shared by Will and Clement expands with every hour and revelation.
-Lorraine’s labor compels her to let go of the terrible harm done to her as a child, making While We Were Waiting a story about the power of acceptance and the resilience of love.
+Lorraine’s labor compels her to let go of the grievous harm done to her in her youth, making While We Were Waiting a story about the imaginative power of acceptance and love.

 "What a very confident and stirring novel this is.
 It passes my most difficult test: it involves me so thoroughly that I began to anticipate how it would end, given its preoccupations.
 And gloriously, it surprised me and proved me—amazingly —to be underappreciating the author's immense discretion and resourcefulness.
-It's a novel that thoroughly works and illuminates life." —Richard Ford, author of Be Mine
+It's a novel that thoroughly works and illuminates life." —Richard Ford

 “A vividly realized, dazzlingly intimate novel of intertwined lives and pasts, set in the most suspenseful of places—the intensive care maternity ward of a New York hospital.
 Katherine Hughes has written a breathtaking, heartrending, and finally uplifting novel—a mesmerizing reading experience.”—Joyce Carol Oates, author of Fox